SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 You must have the software downloaded before the workshop.

 You should also do some basic sanity checks to ensure that it works correctly.
-At a minimum, you must be able to open a terminal and run `git --version` without seeing any errors.
+At a minimum, you must be able to open a terminal and run the `git --version` without seeing any errors.
 You must also be able to edit plain text files.

 Text Editors